cualquiercosa327/smbpractice/README.md

 	* Press B to set starting Rule to 0 (Will use current game rule if 0).
 	* Press Start as normal to start the game.
 	* Press Up when Rule is not selected to change to Luigi.

 ### In-game
-	* Press Select to get back to title screen.
+	* Press Select while NOT paused to restart level at entered Frame Rule.
-	* Press Start to pause and see current frame-metrics.
+	* Press Select while paused to return to Title Screen.

 ## Display
 From left to right, the top status bar displays are,